 The duty to mitigate can lead to much confusion and uncertainty, particularly at the outset of a claim, and further guidance on it is available in our article: The duty to mitigate in professional negligence claims

 Time limits for claims against surveyors & valuers

 There are a number of important reasons for acting promptly when a mistake has been made or discovered.
 One of these are the time limits that apply to all professional negligence claims.

-If you would like to arrange an initial consultation with us, free of charge or commitment, please do not hesitate to contact us on 0800 195 4983 or by email at firstname.lastname@example.org.
+If you are contemplating bringing, or even currently pursuing, a claim for surveyor negligence or valuer negligence and would like to arrange a free initial consultation with us, without any commitment, please do not hesitate to contact us on 0800 195 4983 or by email at firstname.lastname@example.org.